nishkalavallabhi/ODSC-APAC-2021-Tutorial/ODSC2021Tutorial.md

       - quality control?
     - Note that this is not your most common scenario in real world

-How do we obtain such data? - 2
+How do we obtain labeled data? - 2
 ========================================================

 collect your own data: surveys, user studies, crowd sourcing etc.